indygreg/PyOxidizer/tugger/docs/tugger_starlark_type_file_content.rst

 .. py:currentmodule:: starlark_tugger

-.. _tugger_starlark_type_file_content:

 ===============
 ``FileContent``
 ===============

+.. py:class:: FileContent

     This type represents the content of a single file.